How to request samples from the OSU MGR.

 Step 2: Read and familiarize yourself with the sample distribution policies and guidelines on how to request samples.
 Note that these are slightly different for sediment and hard rock requests.

-Sediment Sample Distribution Policy and Sample Request Guidelines
+Sediment and Rock Core Sample Distribution Policy and Sample Request Guidelines

 As an NSF-OCE-MGG funded facility, the OSU-MGR (and therefore PI’s who curate their samples) is bound by the NSF-OCE data policy for NSF-OCE funded projects.
 Samples from cores and sediment traps, information on sampling stations, and descriptions of materials from the OSU collection are provided to qualified scientific investigators upon receipt of well-documented requests.
 Materials for educational purposes and museum displays may also be available in limited quantities.